Tyrrrz/CliFx/Readme.md

 ### Parameters and options

 Commands can be configured to take input from command line arguments.
-To do that, you need to add properties to the command class and annotate them with special attributes.
+To do that, you need to add properties to the command class and bind them using special attributes.

 In **CliFx**, there are two types of argument bindings: **parameters** and **options**.
-Parameters are positional arguments identified by the order they appear in, while options represent sets of arguments identified by their name.
+Parameters are bound from arguments based on the order they appear in, while options are bound by their name.

-As an example, here's a command that calculates the logarithm of a value, using a parameter binding to specify the input and an option binding to configure the logarithm base:
+As an example, here's a command that calculates logarithm of a value — it uses a parameter binding to specify the input value and an option binding for the logarithm base:

 ```csharp
 [Command]